MicrosoftDocs/azure-devops-yaml-schema/task-reference/app-center-test-v1.md

 **`espressoTestApkFile`** - **Test APK path**<br>
 Input alias: `espressoTestApkPath`. `string`.
 Optional.
 Use when `enablePrepare = true && framework = espresso`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Path to APK file with Espresso tests.
-If not set, build-dir is used to discover it.
-Wildcard is allowed.
+The path to the APK file with the Espresso tests.
+If not set, `build-dir` is used to discover it.
+A wildcard is allowed.
 <!-- :::editable-content-end::: -->
 <br>